ScazLab/ScazLab.github.io/_posts/2017-09-19-Start-in-the-lab.md

 excerpt_separator: <!-- More -->
 ---

 The following is a list of initial things to do if you are new to the lab.
+Please consider this a non-exhaustive, always changing cheat sheet.
+As such, please ask us to modify it if there is anything missing or anything you would like to add!!

 <!-- More -->

 # Initial setup

- * Create an account on our [official Slack team](scazlab.slack.com), and share your username with your supervisor.
+ 1. Create an account on our [official Slack team](scazlab.slack.com), and share your username with your supervisor.
 Ideally, install slack on your machine as well as on your phone in oder to be always up to date with what happens on the lab.
 Most of our internal communication happens there.
- * Create an account on [GitBub](github.com), and share your username with your supervisor.
+ 2. Create an account on [GitHub](github.com), and share your username with your supervisor.
- * Write to [Larissa Hall](http://scazlab.yale.edu/people/larissa-hall) in order to manage all the bureaucracy and get lab access with your Yale ID.
+ 3. Write to [Larissa](http://scazlab.yale.edu/people/larissa-hall) in order to manage all the bureaucracy and get lab access with your Yale ID.
+Put your supervisor in Cc.

 # Software installation